 - 3 tablespoons olive oil Add to list

-- 1/2 cup chopped onion Add to list
+- 1/2 cup chopped onions Add to list

-- 1/4 cup chopped green bell pepper or green chile such as Anaheim or Poblano Add to list
+- 1/4 cup chopped green bell peppers or green chiles such as Anaheim or Poblano Add to list

 - 1 tablespoon oregano Add to list

 - 1 (15-ounce) jar green enchilada sauce (mild or medium) Add to list

 - 2 large avocados, chopped (1 1/2 to 2 cups) Add to list